 Ergonomics

 This is very difficult area to judge as it really comes down to personal taste.
-Obviously the MPC X has been given the full suite of buttons and dials, with more than double the buttons of the other two MPCS ensuring that you can access any screen in the MPC OS without needing to reach for the touchscreen.
+Obviously the MPC X SE has been given the full suite of buttons and dials, with more than double the buttons of the MPC Live/One ensuring that you can access any screen in the MPC OS without needing to reach for the touchscreen.
 It’s also the only MPC that retains the classic MPC ‘cursor’ keys for button-based navigation, and the only one with dedicated ‘STEP’ and ‘BAR’ buttons to quickly navigate the sequencer timeline.

 Then there’s those 16 Q-Links which give you immediate hands on control of essential parameters which dynamically change depending on the screen you are currently using (you can also manually configure these to suit your exact needs).
 And the little OLED display above each dial lets you know exactly what that currently assigned parameter is.

-With the MPC One and the MPC Live II, there’s only 4 physical dials – to access the other 12 Q-Links you have you hit a button to select the appropriate virtual Q-link ‘bank’, This is of course nowhere near as intuitive as the MPC X and (for me at least) means that the Q-Links tend to be used a lot less on the MPC One and the MPC Live II.
+With the MPC One Plus, MPC Key and the MPC Live II, there’s only 4 physical dials – to access the other 12 Q-Links you have you hit a button to select the appropriate virtual Q-link ‘bank’, This is of course nowhere near as intuitive as the MPC X and (for me at least) means that the Q-Links tend to be used a lot less on these MPCs.

 Another area where these MPCs all differ is overall the layout of elements.
-Both the MPC One and the MPC X place the screen directly above the pads, while the MPC Live II (just like the MPC Live I before it) places the pads to the left of the screen.
-Q-Links are on the right for the Live II and the MPC One but on the left for the MPC X. Function buttons are also arranged somewhat differently on each unit (and perhaps a little bit arbitrary).
+Both the MPC One Plus and the MPC X SE place the screen directly above the pads, while the MPC Live II and MPC Key place the pads to the left of the screen.
+Q-Links are on the left for the MPC X, but on the right of the screen for all other MPCs.
+Function buttons are also arranged somewhat differently on each unit (and perhaps a little bit arbitrary).

 One layout isn’t necessarily better than the other, and I do feel this is simply another area where you quickly adapt your style accordingly.

-Oh, and about those ‘compact’ pads on the MPC One – in my opinion they are absolutely fine (I have average size fingers).
+Oh, and about those ‘compact’ pads on the MPC One Plus ands MPC Key – in my opinion they are absolutely fine (I have average size fingers).
 If you are used to the normal sized MPC pads it will take you a few hours to adapt, no problem at all.
 If in doubt, try them out in a music store.

 Storage & File Transfers